 Is your ice cream maker not freezing?
 The temperature of your ingredients could be playing a significant role in the situation.
-Here’s 7 tips that can help.

 Having an ice cream maker at home is one of the most convenient and quick ways to get a delicious dessert.
 With so many recipes and ingredients out there, it just makes sense to own one.

 That said, as wonderful as ice cream makers are, they can give you trouble from time to time.
 Be it the infamous blue liquid leak, a crack in the bowl, or an inability to freeze your ice cream properly.

 You’ll be happy to hear that if you’re experiencing the latter, there are simple solutions to the problem.

 Below, I’ve prepared a list of the 7 common causes behind an ice cream maker not freezing.
 By the end of this article, I’m sure you’ll be back to making delicious frozen ice cream.

 Fixing an Ice Cream Maker That Won’t Freeze